Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] At least one nice, informative image, that illustrates what the extension can do.
 It may be a screenshot.
   - [ ] Description of contained modules: at one sentence for each module
   - [ ] Tutorial: step-by-step description of at least the most typical use case, include a few screenshots, provide download links to sample input data set
+  - [ ] Publication: link to publication and/or to PubMed reference (if available)

 See more information about the submission process on the Slicer wiki: https://www.slicer.org/wiki/Documentation/Nightly/Developers/Tutorials/BuildTestPackageDistributeExtensions